 - overcoming cultural and language differences;

 The main role of teachers in collaborative activities is to be an observer and a moderator.

 What are students doing in collaborative activities?

-In collaborative activities, students are active participants, they have their individual assigned roles, and finally, they are peer-teachers.
+In collaborative activities, students are active participants, they have their individual assigned roles, and finally, peer-teachers.

 What is creativity in thinking?
 Here are the aspects we consider in our paper:

 - looking at an issue from different perspectives;

 - solving a problem with a sustainable and a creative solution.

 Is creativity an innate quality and not something that can be learned?